Last Updated on October 12, 2021 by

 Brazilian Version Of The NFL

 When the game first started in the country, there was little playing equipment.
-All they had was footballs imported from America and mouthguard from boxing rings.
-The only issue that the NFL, National Football League had back then from expanding into Brazil was the prohibitive travel expenses.
-Establishing a Brazilian version of the NFL was the only solution to have a professional American football in Brazil.
+All they had was footballs imported from America and mouthguards from boxing rings.
+The only issue that the NFL, and National Football League had back then from expanding into Brazil was the prohibitive travel expenses.
+Establishing a Brazilian version of the NFL was the only solution to have professional American football in Brazil.

 Ever since, most Brazilians are now paying more attention to a different type of football since the sport has started gaining space in the country, which is widely recognized as the land of soccer.
 Some of the most traditional soccer clubs in Brazil have established their own American football teams.
 Besides, there have been rumors that Nike is now selling NFL jerseys in the country for the first time.
 That’s to tell you that the sport is expected to thrive well.
 As a matter of fact, a coach in the country who is a former NFL player said within a short time, American football will become one of the most popular sports behind soccer in Brazil.